mattsmith24/solarlogging/README.md

 .venv/bin/pip3 install -r requirements.txt
 ```

-Then to run it, use .venv/bin/python3 solarweb.py
+Then to run it, use .venv/bin/python3 -m solarweb.main

 # Deploy